Ingeborg of Denmark, Queen of France: Marriage

 Ingeborg was married to Philip II Augustus of France on 14 August 1193, after the death of Philip's first wife Isabelle of Hainaut (d.
 1190).
 Her marriage brought a large dowry from her brother King Canute VI of Denmark.
 Stephen of Tournai described her as "very kind, young of age but old of wisdom."

 On the day after his marriage to Ingeborg, King Philip changed his mind, wished to obtain a separation and attempted to send her back to Denmark.
 Outraged, Ingeborg fled to a convent in Soissons, from where she protested to Pope Celestine III.

 Three months after the wedding, Philip summoned an ecclesiastical council in Compiègne and had it draw a false family tree to show that he and Ingeborg would have been related through Philip's first wife.
 Contemporary Canon law stated that a man and a woman could not marry if they shared an ancestor within the last seven generations.
 The council therefore declared the marriage void.

 Ingeborg protested again and the Danes sent a delegation to meet Pope Celestine III.
 They convinced him that the spurious family tree was false but the pope merely declared the annulment invalid and prohibited Philip from marrying again.
 Philip ignored the Pope's verdict.

 Ingeborg spent the next 20 years in virtual imprisonment in various French castles.
-In one stage she spent more than a decade in the castle of Étampes southwest of Paris.
+At one stage she spent more than a decade in the castle of Étampes southwest of Paris.
 Her brother Knud VI and his advisers continually worked against the annulment.
 Contemporary sources also indicate that many of Philip's advisers in France supported Ingeborg.

 Political reasons for this royal marriage are disputed, but Philip probably wanted to gain better relations with Denmark because the countries had been on different sides in the schism of the future succession to the throne of the Holy Roman Empire.
 Possibly he also wanted more allies against the rival Angevin dynasty.
 As a dowry, he had asked for the support of the Danish fleet for a year and the right to any remaining claims Denmark had to the throne of England.
 Ingeborg's brother Knud VI agreed only to a dowry of 10.000 silver marks.
 Marriage had been negotiated through Philip's adviser Bernard of Vincennes and Guillaume, the abbot of the Danish monastery of Æbelholt.